barbaradenney/portfolio/content/posts/design-system-series-part1-why-we-built-government-website.md

 Initially, things were going well until we learned another team’s redesign (still in testing) looked very different, despite being based on the same kit.
 This discrepancy highlighted the need for a **shared resource**: a Design System.

-This was our turning point—not just a visual mismatch, but a systemic need for alignment.
+This was our turning point.
+Not just a visual mismatch, but a systemic need for alignment.

 ---